Baked Stuffed Shrimp

 How to Make Fresh Breadcrumbs

-How many slices of bread you need will depend on the size of your loaf, but if you make extra, you can freeze the leftover in bags.
+TYPE OF BREAD: You can use your food processor to make fresh breadcrumbs from Italian bread, French bread, sourdough, or even English muffins.
+We recommend Italian bread for this recipe.
+How many slices of bread you need will depend on the diameter of your loaf, but if you make too much, you can always freeze the extra in zip-top freezer bags.

-Look for varieties that are described as crisp with flavors lemon, citrus, and apple.
+WINE: As for wine pairings, look for varieties that are described as crisp with flavors of lemon, citrus, and apple.
 Pinot Grigio, unoaked Chardonnay, and Sauvignon Blanc are all good possibilities.

 Baked Stuffed Shrimp